kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 PROCEDURE xml (ID INTEGER) IS

 BEGIN
-  CHAPTER 14  USING PL/SQL ON THE WEB
-317

 -- see recipe 14-11 for more information on the gen_xml procedure. gen_xml ('SELECT employee_id, last_name '    ||